simopil/clevofan/README.md

 * force_match [default:0] force driver to match with non-compatible mainboard, set number of fans to enable

 ## Please read CAREFULLY
 This module executes write operations on the mainboard's Embedded Controller (EC).
 Thus reading is totally secure, issuing fan speed commands can teoretically put EC in a bad state until system is rebooted.
-This is caused by the nature of fan speed command, because is splitted in two different calls to EC: first specifies the fan, second one the speed.
+This is caused by the nature of fan speed command, because is splitted in two different calls to EC: first one specifies the fan, second one the speed.
 If another module/acpi stuffs issues a command between those two calls, EC response/action is unpredictable.

 ## Install
 ```bash